Do You Qualify for a Grant?

 ELIGIBLE FOR FUNDING

-The Eden Health District (ETHD) addresses its mission by awarding grants for the delivery of specific health-related services.
+The Eden Health District addresses its mission by awarding grants for the delivery of specific health-related services.
 The following guidelines will give prospective applicants a comprehensive picture of the Community Health Fund priorities.
 The Community Health Fund invests in programs that provide:

 The Community Health Fund will not fund: